aaronstrong/gcp-professional-architect/labs/wsfc/README.md

 ### Pre-requirements
 * A GCP project must already exist
 * IAP API must be enabled and appropriate IAM permissions to allow connectivity to the private test instance

+## Setup Process

+### Active Directory

+* This repo will deploy a single Active Directory domain controller with a default name of `test-dc-01`.
+* Terraform utilizes the `sysprep-specialize-script-ps1` in the [metadata](./vm-dc.tf#L41) to install the necessary services like `AD-Domain-Services`.
+This script is ran one time during the inital boot.
+* After the services in the metedata have been installed, the instance will restart and launch the script defined in the `windows-startup-script-ps1` on each reboot.
+This script called [dc-startup](./scripts/dc-startup.ps1), contains the logic to configure a Windows Domain.

 <!-- BEGIN_TF_DOCS -->